Sitecore/jss/README.md

 # Sitecore JavaScript Services

-This repository contains samples to help you get started using Sitecore JSS.
+This repository contains source code for all Sitecore JSS packages as well as samples to help you get started using Sitecore JSS.

-You can also use this repo to file issues.

 Below is a list of samples included in this repo: